 Residential heating systems are run by either a boiler or a furnace.
 Boilers work by heating water and distributing the steam or hot water across pipes to the radiators, which then heat your home.
 Furnaces heat air and use a blower to distribute the hot air via vents running through the house.

 Most newer homes come with a furnace installed, but is it the right heating system for you?
 People don’t usually bother with their heating systems besides annual maintenance and a few repairs here and there.
 But not fully understanding the capabilities of different heating systems means that you may be unknowingly missing out on features that could save you money and improve your quality of life.
 How do you know if you should make the switch from a furnace to a boiler?
+What are the consequences of not knowing how to bleed a heating system regularly or when it is required?
 Well, here’s a list that may help you decide.

 - Increased energy efficiency